ViaVersion/ViaFabricPlus/docs/USAGE.md

 Keep in mind that the Java -> Bedrock support is still in beta phase, and therefore many things are not implemented yet and there is no guarantee that everything will work as it should.

-To log in to a Bedrock account you can press the button **"Click to set account for Bedrock edition"** in the settings, then you can log in via device login, the account logged in there will be stored in **/minecraft./config/viafabricplus/accounts.json**.
+To log in to a Bedrock account you can press the button **"Click to set account for Bedrock edition"** in the settings.

 ### ClassiCube and BetaCraft integration
 In the main GUI there is an extra button for ClassiCube and BetaCraft, both buttons send API requests to the respective platforms to get the respective server list.